annasedlar/MarkdownTest/README.md

 - infrastructure

 ---
-*** NOTE: Currently in the process of being edited! ***

 > "Cloud native infrastructure is more than servers, network, and storage in the cloud—it is as much about operational hygiene as it is about elasticity and scalability”
 -- RedHat

 # What is Kubernetes and Why Should BNR Care?
 Kubernetes is a container orchestration system built by teams at Google.
+The poroject now lives under the Cloud Native Computing Foundation, a vendor-neutral space with strong community support.
+According to the tech news, it’s one of the fastest growing projects of all time!
 You may have heard of Docker.
 While these two projects exists very closely, they are not the same.
 Docker is used to build containers themselves, it is considered a container runtime (Docker is also similar to Virtual Machines, in that both are abstraction layers running atop a machine.
 Docker containers, however are smaller and quicker to spin up than VMs.)
 Containers are a means of bundling or packaging a software application with it's dependencies that can then be run by a system that supports this format (ie. The Docker Engine).
 Docker is all about managing apps within an individual machine.
 Kubernetes is the platform that can manage, scale, monitor, and configure these containers.

 Kubernetes was designed to operationalize containerized applications.
 Using Kubernetes, containers will run under a single service in what they introduced as Pods.
 Kubernetes is often referred to as a Container Orchestration Environment (COE).
 Think fleets of containers across multiple hosts.
 Docker recently released a new project, Docker Swarm which is it's own COE and addresses these functions similarly to Kubernetes.
 COEs manage the containers when running multiple instances of a containerized application.
 A COE’s simplest function is to launch an application and ensure that application is running.
 If a given Container instance fails, Kubernetes (or Docker Swarm) would recognize this and spin up another container (or rather, another Pod in Kubernetes case).
 Kubernetes can also be configured to scale the application up or down in response to demand.